Braves vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has nine doubles, eight home runs, nine walks and 24 RBI (52 total hits).
-He has swiped one base.
+- Bichette has 54 hits with nine doubles, eight home runs, nine walks and 26 RBI.
+He's also stolen one base.

 Bichette Recent Games